TL;DR

 "Thank you for reporting this.
 We've confirmed the vulnerability and deployed a fix within 30 minutes.
 We appreciate security reports and have set up security@our domain for future disclosures.
 We take this seriously and are reviewing our processes."

 This response was carefully crafted.
-We thanked them (even though we were frustrated), confirmed we took it seriously, announced the fix, and showed we were learning from it.
+The team thanked the competitor (even though they were frustrated), confirmed they took it seriously, announced the fix, and showed they were learning from it.

 The Aftermath